rblindore/somya/README.markdown

 #Installation

-Visit  http://projectfedena.org/install for detailed installation instruction.
+Visit is under development for detailed installation instruction.

 #Community Support:

-Visit www.projectfedena.org for community support.
+Visit page is under construction for community support.